 21 Aug How to leave a country better than you found it: Sustainable practices during your trip to Russia

 We at ExploRussia firmly believe that sustainability and travel go hand in hand.
-That’s because when acting responsibly while travelling don’t only take in order to have a good time.
+You follow these or that sustainable practices while travelling not only in order to have a good time.
 You actually contribute to local life and give back to the community which is very rewarding all by itself.

-Follow our little sustainability guide below and you’re guaranteed to have a much richer experience during your time in Russia (and anywhere else, for that matter).
+Follow our little sustainable practices guide below and you’re guaranteed to have a much richer experience during your time in Russia (and anywhere else, for that matter).

 Take part in local life